 Nothing will prepare you for the amazement of seeing this world wonder for the first time.
 The Grand Canyon, whether you visit morning, afternoon or evening, will leave you speechless.
 The vastness of the canyon is hard to comprehend and with three different rims to visit - south, north and west – you’ll find endless spectacular views.
 Make sure to tick this off your bucket list during your trip to Las Vegas.

-The impressive Hoover Dam, originally completed in 1935, has a fascinating visitor centre with great views of the Black Canyon below.
+There's also the impressive Hoover Dam.
+Originally completed in 1935, this place has a fascinating visitor centre with great views of the Black Canyon below.
 While 100 miles or so away, the silent expanse of Death Valley is the largest national park unit outside of Alaska and contains the lowest point in the Western Hemisphere.